 The following table shows the land cover classes across the area for which the study is representative.
 The surface is expressed in hectares.
-The bigger areas in Europe are occupied by non-irrigated arable lands as well as by coniferous and mixed forest, which will be the most common affected areas when a new wind farm is built.
+The bigger areas in Europe are occupied by non-irrigated arable lands as well as by coniferous and mixed forest.
+It is important to highlight that as the analysis is being performed on an offshore windfarm, only water bodies will be affected when a new wind farm of this type is built.